How to Renew Your California Drivers License

 - They are under the age of 70 on the date of expiration.

 - Their license is not currently suspended or probationary.

 - They have not violated any court orders in the last two years, and have not been issued a renewal by mail in the last five years.

-A driver that has not received a renewal notice should fill out the appropriate renewal form (DL410 F0).
-Upon completion of their renewal form they will need to remit a $31 renewal fee to the California DMV.
+A driver who has not received a renewal notice should fill out the appropriate renewal form (DL410 F0).
+Upon completion of their renewal form, the driver will need to remit a $31 renewal fee to the California DMV.

-A California drivers license renewal applicant that has received their renewal notice by mail (RBM), with a renewal identification number (RIN), may renew their driver's license via the internet if:
+Drivers who receive a renewal notice by mail with a renewal identification number (RIN) may renew their drivers license online if:

-- Have had no changes in personal details.
+- Have had no changes in personal information

-Drivers seeking to perform a California drivers license renewal online can go to the California DMV website.
-There they can locate the online services tab and select California drivers license renewal.
-They will be required to follow the instruction to complete their renewal online.
-A driver who is seeking to renew California drivers license and has questions can either visit the websites FAQ section or call the number listed for a local DMV for answers.
+Drivers seeking to perform a California drivers license renewal online can go to the California DMV website, locate the online services tab and select California drivers license renewal.